sg-007/IMS-Event_Recommendation/README.md

 1. **Distance Preferences**
    - Users are willing to travel up to 25% further than their maximum historical travel distance
-   - New users with no attendance history are initially assumed to travel up to 25km
+   - New users and users with no attendance history are initially assumed to travel up to 25km
    - Distance limit is progressively expanded if insufficient recommendations are found

 2. **Scoring Weights**